Rezvi Sheriff: Controversy

+Personal life and death

+In October 2022, Sheriff underwent a kidney transplant at the Western Infirmary/Western Hospital.
+He died in Colombo on 30 March 2026, at the age of 77.

 Honours and awards

-Sheriff is an Honorary Fellow of the Royal Australasian College of Physicians, the College of General Practitioners of Sri Lanka and a Fellow of the National Academy of Science of Sri Lanka.
+Sheriff was an Honorary Fellow of the Royal Australasian College of Physicians, the College of General Practitioners of Sri Lanka and a Fellow of the National Academy of Science of Sri Lanka.

 The honour Vidya Jyothi was conferred upon him by the Government of Sri Lanka in 1993 in recognition of his contribution to nephrology, dialysis and transplantation in Sri Lanka.
 He also received a Lion International Merit Award.